nchePortfolio/cusProSe/docs/index.md

     </figcaption>
 </figure>

-CustomProteinSearch is a python package containing two independent but complementary programs whose overall objective is to help users to search for specific proteins of interest based on their domain composition: ** IterHMMBuild ** and ** ProSeCDA **.
+CustomProteinSearch is a python package containing two independent but complementary programs (**IterHMMBuild** and **ProSeCDA**) whose overall objective is to help users to search for specific proteins of interest based on their domain composition.

 <b>IterHMMBuild</b> is an iterative search method based on the hmmer program, the aim of which is to provide users with a representative HMM protein profile of interest constructed by an iterative enrichment process starting from a small initial set of related protein sequences.